enoola/RectoVerso2PDFsIn1/README.md

     with the ionCube PHP Loader v10.3.2, Copyright (c) 2002-2018, by ionCube Ltd.
 ```

-If you have the above please proceed to 'xx Download and run the script'
+If you have the above please proceed to `xx Download and run the script`

 #### 1.2 Compile and configure PhP 7.2